Sud94arshan/git_revision_230623/README.md

 Want to see if 3 commits are pushed at one go.

 Wants to see if 3 commits at one go how it beahaves.

+Wants to see 3 commits at one go.